rprichard/CxxCodeBrowser/README.md

 ### Dependencies

 SourceWeb is written in C++11.
-The indexer links against Clang 3.6's C++ API.
+The indexer links against Clang's C++ API.
-Clang's C++ APIs are not compatible between releases, so this version of SourceWeb requires exactly Clang 3.6.
+Clang's C++ APIs are not compatible between releases, so this version of SourceWeb requires exactly Clang 3.7.
 The GUI uses Qt 4.6 or later.
 Follow the build instructions to satisfy these dependencies.